micmankos/card_deck/README.md

 ## Usage
 This section details some usage examples of the library.

-There are two classes - a `Deck` object which contains a list of `Card` objects.
+There are two classes - a `Deck` class which contains a list of `Card` objects.
 Please refer to the `Card` class in `card.py` to see the available class members.
 Usage of `Deck` is discussed in more detail below.
 This module is meant to be used as a basis for playing games such as Poker or BlackJack.
-The implementation of the Card values (i.e. 1 or 11 for an Ace in BlackJack) is left up to the discretion of the users of this module.
-Only basic functionality of a deck is provided, namely `deal_card()` and `shuffle()`.
+The implementation of the Card values (i.e. 1 or 11 for an Ace in BlackJack) is left up to the discretion of the users of this library.
+Only basic functionality of a deck is provided, namely `deal_card()`, `shuffle()`, and `is_empty()`.

 To `pip install`, the package must first be pushed up to PyPI.
 As this is a sample repo, test PyPI is used.
 Please refer to the `Build` section below to push and build to PyPI before performing a `pip install`.

-Import with
+After installing, import with
 ```py
 import sg_deck
 ```